-Although still recording and performing today, Banco De Gaia's creative heydey remains the 1990's during which he released an unbroken sequence of four superb and influential albums.
+Although still recording and performing today, Banco De Gaia's creative heyday remains the 1990's during which he released an unbroken sequence of four superb and influential albums.

 While the earliest albums boast some outstanding individual tracks - the often excellent Maya (1994) being the best among them - Banco's fourth album Last Train To Lhasa (1995) is the first time Marks completely ties together the disparate elements that were still coalescing on previous releases.
 It's a brilliant kaleidoscope of global beats and flavours, expertly arranged and stitched together with surreal sound-effects interludes ala Pink Floyd.
 There has always been an element of political awareness in his music and on Lhasa it's the Chinese occupation if Tibet, which on several tracks lends an extra poignancy.
 "China Clouds Not Mountains" literally aches with a sad, beautiful melody played on what sounds like a hammer dulcimer.
 Still, the album's busy poly-rhythms and rich melodies are often joyful, too.

 Quite different but equally as good is Big Men Cry (1997), Banco's most tribal and most spacey album which boasts a slightly looser sound and an intense exploration of percussive rhythms in its first half.
 The second half gets into more atmospheric ambient territory, highlighted by the spine-tingling prog spacemusic epic "Star Station Earth".
 The Magical Sounds Of Banco De Gaia (1999), despite its silly name, is an imaginative and quirky collection of tuneful grooves and passages of pretty ambience.
 10 Years (2002) is a double album compilation that's carefully compiled and highly recommended for newcomers, with an uptempo first disc balanced by a second that's more on the ambient tip.

 The 2000's and beyond

-Banco De Gaia's catalogue nearly disappeared from the face of the earth in the late 1990's after the original record company went bust.
+Banco De Gaia's catalogue nearly disappeared in the late 1990's after the UK record company Planet Dog went bust.
 Eventually he was able to buy the rights back to his own music and during the 2000's North American label Six Degrees re-released most of his back catalogue, followed later by his own label Disco Gecko with another round of re-releases.